andrewsunglaekim/advanced_git_workshop/readme.md

 - git merge revsisted
 - Use git rebase to rewrite history onto a new branches tip.
 - Identify some advantages and disadvantages of workflows involving rebase versus merge.
-- Use `git cherry-pick` to choose a commit to apply to the HEAD.
 - identify needs to force push to remote repositories

 ## Framing